elemel/fungeoneer/chapters/runecraft.md

 # Chapter 4: Runecraft

 You have entered the fourth dungeon.
 You stand at the bottom of the staircase where you entered, facing east.
-You study the symbols on the map:
+You consult the map:

 ```
 ##=8>#[99/+413*06%99=##[.=##[7=]##[[==00.326371]##[#>0*7]]###==#[###>=#][3.=##